Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UIElements.md

 ##Add-in commands
 Commands are defined in the [add-in XML manifest](https://msdn.microsoft.com/EN-US/library/office/mt267547.aspx) and are rendered as native UX extensions to the Office UI.
 For example, you can use commands to add buttons to the Office Ribbon.

 Currently, add-in commands are only supported for mail add-ins.
 To learn more, see [Add-in commmands for mail](https://msdn.microsoft.com/EN-US/library/office/mt267546.aspx?f=255&MSPPError=-2147217396).
+The image below shows an [emoji sample](https://github.com/LezaMax/emoji) add-in.

 ![An image that shows add-in commands added to the Outlook Ribbon](images/add-in-commands.png)